 Meet Abby Grace

-Abby is 11 years old and in middle school.
+Abby is 16 years old and is a sophomore in high school.
 She developed normally until around age 5, meeting the usual childhood milestones.
 At the age of 5, she began to show a decline in her intellectual ability.
 She started having trouble with her memory and learning basic kindergarten skills.
 Initially we thought she had a moderate developmental delay.
 We thought we would get her caught up with her peers and worked with her continuously.

 When she started 1st grade, it was evident that there was truly something more going on with her than just a developmental delay.
 We began with testing through the school system and then went to a Neuropsychologist for more in depth testing.
 We were surprised to find that she had a very low IQ score since she was very outgoing and social.
 There was no definite cause for her delay found so she was referred to a Neurologist and a Geneticist to rule out any genetic cause.
 The Neurologist found no definite cause for her delay and her Genetics appointment was scheduled for over 6 months out.